We take responsibility for minimizing the human health and environmental impacts of our products throughout their entire life cycle.

 This early involvement allows us to complete the registration process in any of the nine country inventories that require polymer notification well ahead of product launch, getting our products to market faster.

-Our Substance of Concern (SOC) Scorecard is a visual “picture” of the hazards, regulatory status and stakeholder concerns for substances that are critical to our businesses.
-Its purpose is to provide an early warning about possible deselection of a substance from the marketplace.
+Our SOI Scorecard is a visual “picture” forecasting the hazards, regulatory status and stakeholder concerns for substances that are critical to our businesses.
+Its purpose is to guide responsible product stewardship and build our confidence to further use those substances with low risk for a sustainable product portfolio.

-During 2018, we developed 28 scorecards.
-At year’s end, we had 99 scorecards available for use in product development, with some scorecards monitoring numerous substances within the same product family.
+During 2019, we developed 21 scorecards for substance families that included 39 distinct substances.
+At year’s end, we had 120 scorecards tracking 169 substances available for use in product development, with some scorecards monitoring numerous substances within the same family.

-Our Restricted Substances List (RSL), which applies to all PPG products globally, establishes our current minimum acceptable requirements for restricting certain hazardous substances in our products.
-This includes areas of the world that lack chemical regulations.
+The PPG RSL establishes our current minimum acceptable requirements for restricting certain hazardous substances in our products.
+It follows the One PPG approach and applies to all PPG products globally, including those sold in areas of the world that lack chemical regulations.

-We have a sustainable process to keep the list evergreen, and we conduct, at a minimum, a biannual review to ensure there are no restricted substances in our global product portfolio.
+We have a sustainable process to keep the list evergreen, including reviewing new substances for addition to the list.
+We also conduct, at a minimum, a biannual review to ensure there are no restricted substances in our global product portfolio.

 - Identifying specific chemicals with potential risks;

-- Restricting the use of certain chemicals for specific uses or, in some cases, all uses; and
+- Restricting those chemicals for specific uses or, in some cases, all uses; and

-- Setting concentration thresholds based on the hazard of the chemical and intended product uses.
+- Setting chemical thresholds based on the hazard and intended product uses.

 We are very active in industry organizations and public forums.
 We also engage with customers, non-governmental organizations, government agencies and other stakeholders to ensure that we understand their requirements and they, in return, understand our position and requirements for efficient and sustainable business operations.

-Our current focus continues in three areas where there is opportunity to work with government agencies for better regulation:
+We track and prioritize opportunities for advocacy based on risk and financial impact.
+As a result of that assessment, our current focus continues in three areas where there is opportunity to work with and influence government agencies for better regulation:

 - TSCA and LCSA in the U.S., including new chemical notification processes (PMN and LVE) that are fit for purpose.
 We have continued discussions with the U.S. Environmental Protection Agency to help it further understand the issues and agree on a path forward for mutual benefit.

 - Titanium dioxide hazard classification in Europe to avoid classification that can harm the reputation of the classification, labeling and packaging (CLP) system.
-We participated in successful multi-stakeholder interactions to modify the original proposal, and we continued to advocate for an alternative approach to manage poorly soluble low-toxicity powders.
+We had successful multi-stakeholder interactions to modify the original proposal, and we continue to advocate for an alternative approach to manage poorly soluble low-toxicity powders.

 - China’s VOC regulations to achieve environmental goals with technically feasible solutions and a joined-up process for regulations at the federal and local levels.
-We provided input on various elements of proposed legislation and conducted productive engagement with authorities.
+We continue to provide input on various elements of proposed legislation, including extensive and productive engagement with authorities.

 Product Stewardship Leadership Development